Elijah's Lesson - Part 1

 "The Master of the worlds" is addressable.
 We pray directly to Him.
 However He is so "far" from our human consciousness and understanding that Elijah opens as though only speaking about the Almighty.
 Then Elijah addresses G-d directly, teaching us that although His unity is so absolute, nonetheless we can intend in our prayers to address Him directly, regardless of our human limitations.

 one but not in a numeric sense - 'One' in the sense of being alone and unique.
-There is none – and nothing – besides Him.
+There is none and nothing besides Him.
+Also, unified and not comprised of pieces.

 not in a numeric sense - Not for counting.
 Ordinarily, the number one means 'first', followed by a second.
 Even if a sum total is one, there remains the possibility of discovering a second.
 Not so with G-d.
 No searching will reveal a second being, not even a lesser god.